jlethuau/wp-parallax-content-slider/README.txt

 = How do I add/edit slides in static mode? =

 In static display mode, the plugin simply use the 4 slides which are in the file `static-slides-sample.php`.
-So if you want to add/edit slides, you’ll have to edit manually this file!
+So if you want to add/edit slides, youâ€™ll have to edit manually this file!
 (I recommand to copy the sample file and rename it, then change the inclusion in `wp-parallax-content-slider.php`:
 `include('static-slides-sample.php');`
 to
 `include('static-slides-customized.php');`